 Being there for a friend during a tough time is just part of being a friend.
 But sometimes it’s not easy to know how to handle the situation – what to say/not say, things you can do, ways you can be a better friend.
 Girlfriendology is here to help and to request your input on how you’ve helped your friends deal with the loss of their parents or how they’ve helped you when your parent(s) died.

-Personally, when my father passed away, it was my girlfriends who were there for me.
+Personally, when my father passed away, it was my girlfriends (and my dear husband) who were there for me.
 My friends called, sent cards and spent time with me to make sure I was doing okay.
 Deana sent a beautiful ivy planter (which surprisingly is still alive!).
 Whether they knew my father personally or not, they made sure they honored his memory in beautiful ways and sentiments.
 I will never forget that my friend Rhonda and her husband drove over several hours to come to his memorial.
 They didn’t know him personally, but they were there for me.
 That is why I will always try to be there, at a funeral of my friends’ parents, if at all possible.
-I appreciated knowing that Rhonda carried about me that much that she would take the time to be in the same room with me when I said good-bye to my sweet dad.
+I appreciated knowing that Rhonda carried about me that much that she would take a time to be in the same room with me when I said good-bye to my sweet dad.

 Everyone is different and has/had a different relationship with their father or mother, but here are a few ideas to hopefully help you and your girlfriend deal with the sadness of losing a parent: